EHE Overview

 And stigma—which can be a debilitating barrier preventing people with or at risk for HIV from receiving the health care, services, and respect they need and deserve—still tragically surrounds HIV.
 Responding to HIV is not just a biomedical issue, but a social challenge, too.

-Effective interventions have driven the number of new HIV infections down to approximately 35,000 per year—the lowest level ever.
-However, recent data show that our progress reducing the number of new HIV infections has plateaued.
-Now there are new threats to the progress we’ve made, the most significant being the opioid crisis: One in 10 new HIV infections occurs among people who inject drugs.
+Effective interventions have driven down the number of new HIV infections in the United States.
+According to the latest estimates from the Centers for Disease Control and Prevention (CDC), approximately 31,800 people acquired HIV in the United States in 2022.
+Annual infections in the U.S. have been reduced by more than two-thirds since the height of the epidemic in the mid-1980s.
+Further, CDC estimates of annual HIV infections in the United States show hopeful signs of progress in recent years.
+However, there are new threats to the progress we’ve made, the most significant being the opioid crisis: One in 10 new HIV infections occurs among people who inject drugs.

 Our Opportunity